How Can an International Marketing Plan Save You More Than $53,000

 This last point demonstrates that often what we fail to comprehend logically turns out to make sense after we have lost money in the process.

-The following examples present various scenarios of financial damage resulting from venturing into international markets without research or a marketing plan:
+The following examples present various scenarios of financial damage resulting from venturing into international markets without research, strategy and a written marketing plan:

 • Choosing the wrong territories: